CREST: Universal Safety Guardrails Through Cluster-Guided Cross-Lingual Transfer: Experimental Setup

 \item \textbf{OOD Low Resource (OOD\_Low)}: Galician (gl), Icelandic (is), Afrikaans (af), Slovenian (sl), Sinhala (si), Thai (th), Marathi (mr), Pashto (ps), Javanese (jv), Hausa (ha), Georgian (ka). \end{itemize}

 These languages are chosen to serve as strong representatives for the clusters to which they belong, ensuring coverage across diverse language clusters.

-\paragraph{Datasets.} We utilize a widely recognized \textbf{Aegis-AI-Content-Safety-Dataset-2.0} \cite{ghosh-etal-2025-aegis2} dataset for training, focused on content safety and moderation.
+\paragraph{Datasets.} We utilize a widely recognized \textbf{Aegis-AI-Content-Safety-Dataset-2.0} \citelanguageresource{ghosh-etal-2025-aegis2} dataset for training, focused on content safety and moderation.
 The dataset follows a well-structured safety risk taxonomy spanning 12 high‑level hazard categories and 9 fine‑grained subcategories, covering a broad spectrum of unsafe content types.
 It contains human-annotated human-LLM interactions divided into 30k training samples and 2k test samples, containing labeled examples of \textit{safe} and \textit{unsafe} content.
 The dataset is translated to each of the selected set of In-Domain(ID) non-English languages.
 These dataset translations are then aggregated to prepare the training data.

-For evaluation, we benchmark our model on six safety classification datasets: Aegis-Content-Safety-2.0-Test (Aegis-CS2) \shortcite{ghosh-etal-2025-aegis2}, HarmBench \cite{mazeika2024harmbench}, Redteam2k \cite{luo2024jailbreakv}, JBB-Behaviors (subsets Behaviors as JBB-Behav and Judge-comparison as JBB-Judge) \cite{chao2024jailbreakbench}, and StrongReject \cite{souly2024strongreject}.
+For evaluation, we benchmark our model on six safety classification datasets: Aegis-Content-Safety-2.0-Test (Aegis-CS2) \cite{ghosh-etal-2025-aegis2}, HarmBench \citelanguageresource{mazeika2024harmbench}, Redteam2k \citelanguageresource{luo2024jailbreakv}, JBB-Behaviors (subsets Behaviors as JBB-Behav and Judge-comparison as JBB-Judge) \citelanguageresource{chao2024jailbreakbench}, and StrongReject \citelanguageresource{souly2024strongreject}.
 These benchmarks collectively span various harm categories, including but not limited to Hate/Identity Hate, Sexual, Suicide/Self-Harm, Violence, Guns/Illegal Weapons, PII/Privacy, Sexual Minor, Toxicity, Abuse, etc., which makes them suitable for a comprehensive evaluation of safety guardrails.
+For evaluation on non-English languages, all 6 evaluation benchmarks are evaluated on machine-translated versions of the respective test sets.

 \paragraph{Training Configuration.} For our multilingual safety guardrail, we adopt the XLM-RoBERTa-Base (279M parameters) and XLM-RoBERTa-Large (560M parameters) models as the base multilingual encoders.
 These models offer rich cross-lingual representations and are pre-trained on 100 languages, making them suitable for our generalization goals.
 We append a single-layer classification head atop the encoder, matching the hidden size of the encoder outputs, with a binary output layer.
 We perform full-weight training of both the pretrained encoder and the classification head using the aggregated training dataset.
 All training and evaluations are conducted on an NVIDIA H100 GPU cluster using Bfloat16 precision for efficiency and performance.